ProjectEvergreen/greenwood/packages/plugin-import-json/README.md

 # @greenwood/plugin-import-json

 ## Overview
-A Greenwood plugin to allow you use ESM (`import`) syntax to load your CSS.
+A Greenwood plugin to allow you use ESM (`import`) syntax to load your JSON.

 > This package assumes you already have `@greenwood/cli` installed.